Key Stage 3

 Key Stage 4

-The new GCSE Physical Education specification allows the in-depth study of the body in performance, investigates the body systems at work, and looks at the socio-cultural context of the sports performer.
+The GCSE Physical Education specification allows for an in-depth study of the body in performance - investigating the body systems at work and looking at the socio-cultural context of the sports performer.

-It also gives the pupils the opportunity to demonstrate their physical capability as a practical performer in different activities whilst encouraging them to seek to analyse and make improvements to one of them.
+It also gives the students the opportunity to demonstrate their physical ability as a practical performer in different activities whilst encouraging them to analyse and evaluate both their own performance and that of others.

 During theory lessons students will cover the following content:

 - Use of data

 - Sports psychology